 If we cannot assist clients in a particular area, we find someone who can.
 Veterans are matched with partner organizations and we follow up, so our clients get services—not just another phone number.
 An advocate is available to them every step of the way.

-We run one of the few legal programs in the country that focuses on military discharges.
-Members of the military leave service with one of five discharge statuses that will determine their access to VA health care and benefits.
-Post Traumatic Stress and Traumatic Brain Injury wreak psychological havoc on our servicemembers and the resulting behavioral health problems can easily lead to bad discharge papers.
+We run one of the few legal services organizations that has a dedicated military discharge upgrade practice.
+Members of the military leave service with one of six discharge statuses that will determine their access to VA health care and disability benefits.
+Post Traumatic Stress and Traumatic Brain Injury wreak havoc on our servicemembers and the resulting behavioral health problems can easily lead to bad discharge papers that deny access to the VA.
 In other words, veterans need treatment for the condition that got them cut off from treatment.

 If you have legal problems with any of these issues, we may be able to help.
 Please call us at 646-602-5620.